seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Part18-AR-AP-Aging-Reports.md

 ### 6. Build the AP aging report page

-Create src/app/dashboard/reports/ap-aging/page.tsx, mirroring the AR page above using getApAging, showing vendor name instead of customer name, and bill number instead of invoice number.
+Create `src/app/dashboard/reports/ap-aging/page.tsx`, mirroring the AR page above using `getApAging`, showing vendor name instead of customer name, and bill number instead of invoice number.

 ### 7. Test both reports

 Since your test invoices/bills from earlier parts likely have due dates already in the past or near today, you should immediately see some rows land in a "1-30" or similar bucket.
-If you want to see all four buckets populated realistically, go back to /dashboard/invoices/new and /dashboard/bills/new and create a few more test invoices/bills with due dates deliberately spread across different points in the past and future (e.g. one due date 45 days ago, one due 10 days ago, one due in 15 days), so you can watch them land in different buckets.
+If you want to see all four buckets populated realistically, go back to `/dashboard/invoices/new` and `/dashboard/bills/new` and create a few more test invoices/bills with due dates deliberately spread across different points in the past and future (e.g. one due date 45 days ago, one due 10 days ago, one due in 15 days), so you can watch them land in different buckets.

 Cross-check: the sum of the AR aging report's total across all buckets should roughly match your Accounts Receivable balance on the Balance Sheet (Part 17) — "roughly" because of the partial-payment caveat from step 3.
 This kind of cross-report sanity-checking is exactly what real bookkeepers do to catch bugs, and it's a great habit to build now.